fstark/kimreader/README.md

 ## What is this thing?

-This is a tool developed for the [MO5.com association](https://mo5.com/site/) to preserve some old KIM-1 software stored on damaged tapes.
+This is a tool developed by the [MO5.com association](https://mo5.com/site/) to preserve some old KIM-1 software stored on damaged tapes.

 If you have an unreadable KIM-1 tape, you may be able to recover it, by using the following steps: